ess-dmsc-dram/documents/mantid/wfm/wfm_stitching.md

 For more information about WFM experiments at V20, see [Strobl et al. (2013)](https://www.sciencedirect.com/science/article/pii/S0168900212016142)

 ## 2. Method 1: Using peak-finding

+As the recorded neutron data does not represent a real TOF, we must extract each sub-frame and apply as correction shift to yield the true TOF for all sub-pulses.
+The following concerns the first step in the process, finding each sub-frame and edges.

 Until 2018, WFM frame boundaries had to be given manually as an input to the [ESS WFM processing module](https://git.esss.dk/wedel/wfm_stitching).
 This first method aimed to automatize the frame boundary detection process by using some signal processing techniques (including peak-finding).